Visualizing Multi-Client Risk

 - Enable actionable intelligence through risk visualization.

 Another limitation with the list-view approach is that there is neither visual correlation between the client and its size (determined by the number of assets each client owns) nor its RS3 score.
 Further, it’s difficult for users to see how each client relates to one another in terms of group size and risk ranking.
-Since this approach didn’t convey the holistic view we desired, we decided that it’s better to distill all of the relevant client data into concise, digestible, and actionable insights, then prioritize and present that data in a way that clients who have multiple business units (or users who have multiple clients) can have a holistic understanding of their organizational risk.
+Since this approach didn’t convey the holistic view we desired, we decided that it’s better to distill all of the relevant client data into concise, digestible and actionable insights, then prioritize and present that data in a way that clients who have multiple business units (or users who have multiple clients) can have a holistic understanding of their organizational risk.
 So we went back to the drawing board and implemented an iterative UI enhancement approach.

-Seeing it on Paper Before Seeing it Digitally on a Computer Screen
+Seeing It on Paper Before Seeing It Digitally on a Computer Screen

 After we enumerated the limitations with the heat map approach, we focused on visualizing the client size.
 This led us to the bubble chart approach.
 Figure 4 shows the bubble chart approach.
-The bubble size represents the client size in terms of number of assets hosted by the client.
-Figure 5 derived from Figure 4 shows how the 125 sample clients are clustered based on their RS3 scores.
+The bubble size represents the client size in terms of no. of assets hosted by the client.
+Figure 5 derived from figure 4 shows how the 125 sample clients are clustered based on their RS3 scores.
 At this point, we were convinced that this visual represented the holistic view we desired to accomplish.

 Enhancing Concept Through Existing Open-Source Representations

-Based on the bubble chart concept in Figure 5, we tried to find any matching visualizations within the D3 library.
+Based on the bubble chart concept in figure 5, we tried to find any matching visualizations within the D3 library.
 We adapted an interactive visualization contributed by the New York Times that shows what S&P 500 companies paid in corporate income taxes from 2007 to 2012, according to S&P Capital IQ.
-In order to accomplish the visualization, our UI engineering team adapted other concepts presented in the D3 gallery examples for a bubble chart and force directed graphs to create the RS3-by-client.
+In order to accomplish the visualization, our UI engineering team adapted other concepts presented in the D3 gallery examples for a bubble chart and force-directed graphs to create the RS3-by-client.
 The UI engineering team used springs to pull the bubbles toward the vertical center of the chart, as well as toward their associated RS3 value on the horizontal axis.
 This, combined with a separating force between bubbles as well as preventing overlap due to collision gave the appearance of a natural grouping of similar scoring bubbles.

 The design was further enhanced through multiple iterations by our UI engineers considering implementation and usability constraints.
 Some of the major iterations were: (a) We revised the design to utilize more vertical space so users with different screen sizes can still see the same content since we believe vertical scrolling is more user-friendly than horizontal scrolling. (b) We addressed concerns such as scalability of vulnerability distribution bar chart and legibility for color blind users (Figure 6).